geosolutions-it/charts/geoserver/latest/JDBCConfig_readme.md

 ]'
 ```

-5. Let this GeoServer run, monitor the logs and wait for import to complete.
+5. Wait for pods to recreate, reinitialise, let this GeoServer run, monitor the logs and wait for import to complete.

 ```sh
 kubectl logs -f statefulsets/geoserver
 ```

-6. Patch the geoserver statefulset to use the "cm-jdbc-enabled" configmap now:
+6. Patch the geoserver statefulset to use the "cm-jdbc-enabled" configmap and to your desired replica count:

 ```sh
 kubectl patch statefulset geoserver --type='json' -p='[